holmes-inputcheck/holmes-artifacts/README.md

 python3 resume_cluster.py
 ```

 5. When you are finished with the experiments, tear down the cluster to allow others to run the experiments on the clusters.
+Please do so in order to save AWS resources and allow others to start a cluster.
 Note, you can only launch one cluster at once.
 Otherwise, you will exceed your vCPU limits.
 ```
 python3 teardown_cluster.py
 ```